isabella232/rtos-docs-pr.pl-pl/rtos-docs/guix/chapter-4.md

 ### <a name="parameters"></a>Parametry

-- **przycisk** Wskaźnik do wielo wierszowego bloku kontrolki wprowadzania tekstu
+- **przycisk** Wskaźnik do bloku kontrolki wprowadzania tekstu w wielu wierszach
 - **event_ptr** Zdarzenie do przetworzenia

 ### <a name="return-values"></a>Wartości zwrócone